visualopsholdings/tinylogo/README.md

 ## Current development focus

-### Moving code into flash memory.

-The RGB LED example is starting to be fleshed out and useful but 2K of dynamic memory isn't a whole lot :-)

-We can put the strings and the actual PROGRAM code into flash memory now, but I'm working on being able to put the actual code in flash memory.

-So the basic idea is you write your code incrementally and use a simple tool to compile the code to an array of data which you include in the sketch as Flash memory.

-Then you can still add new words which go into the variable space.

 ### OUTPUT from the Arduino to the PI

 Actually pretty simple, just need examples.

 ## Change Log